spacelabdev/spacelab-react/DeveloperOnboarding.md

 ## Style Guide

-Please refer to [globalStyles](https://github.com/spacelabdev/spacelab-react/blob/main/src/globalStyles.scss) as it contains color pallettes for the website as well as default styles for headings, buttons, inputs, etc.
+Please refer to [globalStyles](https://github.com/spacelabdev/spacelab-react/blob/main/src/globalStyles.scss) as it contains color palettes for the website as well as default styles for headings, buttons, inputs, etc.

 In general, developers should try to follow designs from the UX/UI team as closely as possible (down to the pixel if you can).